getreu/tp-note/docs/source/tpnote--manual.md

 4. Copy and annotate a page from a book.
 5. Best practice.
 6. Note-taking for system administrators.
+7. View or edit any plain Markdown file.

 If you want to customize _Tp-Note_ with your own templates or if you want to use another markup language than Markdown, please consult [Tp-Note's man-page] for